 What a self-sacrificing boy he is.

 Why am I even here?
-I think I had some vague memory about jolly, laughing crowds and Christmas lights.
-But nowadays, the combined Mecca of Selfridges/Topshop/Primark just calls to single-minded pilgrims with credit cards, intent on purchasing something, anything, with a designer label.
+I think I had some vague notion about jolly, laughing crowds and Christmas lights.
+But the decorations are too sophisticated to be charming, the extravagance on display everywhere is tasteless, and the claustrophobic masses are grim-faced.

-There are no peanuts they say, twenty minutes later, when they finally reappear with, it has to be said, some smugness.
-Apparently, though, we can have olives, which they suggest with some pride, as if they’d spent the last twenty minutes conferring about what might possibly be a suitable accompaniment to glasses of white wine and then, by a stroke of Hungarian genius, invented the notion of olives.
+There are no peanuts they say, twenty minutes later, when they finally reappear.
+Apparently, though, we can have olives, they suggest with some pride, as if they’d spent the last twenty minutes conferring about what might possibly be a suitable accompaniment to glasses of white wine and then, by a stroke of Hungarian genius, invented the notion of olives.

 But in order to provide the olives, it seems that they must first plant their own olive tree, then watch it grow to maturity before harvesting the fruit.
 At least that’s what Lucy and I decide, when we’ve nearly finished our second glass.

 Fortunately, Mr Young and Robbie arrive and distract us from our irritable speculations.
 I forget who won the match.
 I should be interested, I know, but I’m just not.
 I am a rubbish wife sometimes.